 TAP assistance is available on a one-time only basis and does not have to be repaid.
 You can receive TAP benefits even if you have received benefits under the Unemployment Mortgage Assistance Program, Mortgage Reinstatement Assistance Program, and/or Principal Reduction Program (subject to the overall program maximum limit of $100,000).

 To be eligible for TAP, you must qualify as a low or moderate-income household based on all of the below criteria.

-- Your household income is 120% or less of the California State Department of Housing and Community Development (HCD) Area Median Income for a family of four in the county where you live.
+- Your household qualifies as low-to-moderate income based on per-household income thresholds set forth in the county in which you reside.
 (The income limits are higher than you might guess.
 For example, the limit is $123,600 in San Francisco county and $91,100 in San Diego county.
 To find out the income limits in your county, go to http://keepyourhomecalifornia.org/income-limits.)
-Also, a homeowner is presumed to satisfy income limits if he or she has a loan financed in whole or in part by bonds that are tax-exempt under IRC section 143.

 - You recently encountered a financial hardship.

 - You have completed and signed a Hardship Affidavit/3rd Party Authorization documenting the reason for your hardship.

 - You are late on your mortgage loan payments or are at risk of imminent default and can prove it.
 Loans in foreclosure are eligible.
 (Learn more about the California foreclosure process.)

 - You agree to provide all necessary documentation to satisfy program guidelines.